 Exemptions from Professional Examinations

-- 9 out of 13 examinations of the Association of Chartered and Certified Accountants (ACCA)
+- Up to 9 out of 13 examinations of the Association of Chartered and Certified Accountants (ACCA)

-- 8 out of 15 examinations of the Association of Chartered Accountants of England and Wales (ICAEW)
+- Up to 8 out of 15 examinations of the Institute of Chartered Accountants of England and Wales (ICAEW)

-- 12 out of 16 examinations of the Association of International Accountants (AIA)
+- Up to 9 out of 14 examinations of the Association of International Accountants (AIA)

-The above exemptions pave the way for graduates to obtain professional qualifications that are invaluable for a career in accounting.
+The above exemptions pave the way for graduates to obtain professional qualifications that are invaluable for a career in accounting and finance.